sphinx-doc/sphinx/doc/markup/misc.rst

 Tables
 ------

-Use standard reStructuredText tables.
+Use :ref:`standard reStructuredText tables <rst-tables>`.
 They work fine in HTML output, however there are some gotchas when using tables in LaTeX: the column width is hard to determine correctly automatically.
-For this reason, the following directive
+For this reason, the following directive exists:
-exists:

 .. directive:: .. tabularcolumns:: column spec